PulspectivePulspective

 The Customer, as Controller, shall:

-- Ensure there is a valid legal basis for processing Personal Data under the PDPA, including providing appropriate notice to nursing staff about the platform and obtaining any required consent
+• Ensure there is a valid legal basis for processing Personal Data under the PDPA, including providing appropriate notice to shift workers about the platform and obtaining any required consent

-- Not use the Service or its outputs to identify or take adverse action against individual nurses
+• Not use the Service or its outputs to identify individual members for the purpose of taking adverse employment action

 6. Processor Obligations